jriecken/sat-js/README.md

 It has the following properties:

- - `pos` - The top-left coordinate of the box.
+ - `pos` - The bottom-left coordinate of the box.
  - `w` - The width of the box.
  - `h` - The height of the box.